-From the hilarious insertions of tangentially related comedy on “Family Guy,” to the interruption of Johnny Fontane singing during Michael’s confession to Kay in “The Godfather,” the cutaway shot is one of the most essential tools for filmmakers and editors.
+From the hilarious insertions of tangentially related comedy on “Family Guy,” to the interruption of Johnny Fontane singing during Michael’s confession to Kay in “The Godfather,” the cutaway shot is one of the most essential tools for filmmakers and video editors.

 “Once Upon a Time... in Hollywood” Courtesy Sony Pictures

-The cutaway shot is a popular editing technique that does exactly what it says—it cuts away from your main subject to a secondary shot (or b-roll).
+The cutaway shot is a popular video editing technique that does exactly what it says—it cuts away from your main subject to a secondary shot (or b-roll).
 This fast-paced interruption ends by returning to the original scene.

 The cutaway shot can depict almost anything—even something very geographically and temporally distant from the primary scene—as long as it’s related in some tangible way.
 Cutaway shots are primarily used to: